Selenium web scraping with Python (Complete guide for 2024)

-How to locate and wait for elements, take screenshots, and execute JavaScript code.
+How to locate and wait for elements, take screenshots, execute JavaScript code, and more.

 Content